Lemon drop pepper

 The Lemon Drop pepper or the Ají Limón is a hot, citrus-like, lemon-flavored pepper which is a popular seasoning pepper in Peru, where it is known as qillu uchu.
-A member of the C. baccatum species, the lemon drop is a cone pepper that is around 60-80 mm long and 12 mm wide with some crinkling.
+A member of the Capsicum baccatum species, the lemon drop is a cone pepper that is around 60-80 mm long and 12 mm wide with some crinkling.
 It is commonly mistaken for Ají Limo which belongs to Capsicum chinense, ripens to red, and has differently coloured flowers.